 Don’t Waste Time and Money on Nasal Solutions

+You shouldn’t ignore snoring, especially if someone is complaining about it.
 Looking at these different aspects of nasal snoring should give you a good idea of whether your nose is responsible for your snoring or not.
-If your nose isn’t the problem, don’t waste time or money on snoring solutions that focus on the nose, such as nasal strips, sprays, or even surgery.
-Instead, look at solutions designed to open up your throat, including oral appliances.
+If your nose isn’t the problem, don’t waste time or money on snoring solutions in Detroit that focus on the nose, such as nasal strips, or sprays.
+Surgery is a good choice for deviated septum snoring or snoring caused by a broken nose.
+If your snoring isn’t likely linked to your nose, look at solutions designed to open up your throat, including oral appliances.

 To learn whether an oral appliance can improve your snoring, please call (248) 480-0085 today for an appointment with Detroit-area sleep dentist Dr. Jeffrey S. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.